MelindaSW/relay-writer/README.md

 ### Github Actions

-Configurations and learning of Github Actions is currently in progress.
+Configurations and learning of Github Actions continous integration is currently in progress.
 I am using [act](https://github.com/nektos/act) to test run the jobs locally.
 The yml files can be found in .github\workflows

 #

-Check out the Projects page to see the backlog and feel free to contact me if you want to join in on the development!
+Check out the relay-writer [project](https://github.com/MelindaSW/relay-writer/projects/1) to see what is going on in the backlog and feel free to contact me if you have any questions or want to join in on the development!